 Neighbourhood Safety

-A guidebook has been created to provide site-planning design advice for seven major categories of urban development commonly found throughout Saskatoon and is based on Safe Growth and the adopted principles of CPTED.
-This guidebook is aimed at developers and builders of all levels to help ensure safe growth across Saskatoon and available for download.
+The Crime Prevention Through Environmental Design Guidelines: An Illustrated Guide to Safer Development in Our Community has been created to provide site-planning design advice for seven major categories of urban development commonly found throughout Saskatoon and is based on Safe Growth and the adopted Principles of CPTED.
+This guidebook is primarily aimed at developers and builders of all levels to help ensure safe growth across Saskatoon and is available for download.

 Safety Sections of Local Area Plans